fmonniot/serverless-rust-plugin/README.md

 <hr>

-Why new plugin:
+Why making a new plugin:
 - No custom runtime (deprecated)
 - No assumptions on what the zip archive contains (instead rely on the [patterns] mechanism)
-- Use native cross compilation by default (perhaps offer cross as an alternative)
+- Use native cross compilation by default

+Note that like any rewrite, some features were lost in translation:
+- No support for multi-functions project ([issue #1](https://github.com/fmonniot/serverless-rust-plugin/issues/1))
+- No support for docker-based compilation.
+It should fairly easy to add support for [cross].
+Contribution welcome.

 ## Install